matthewjhcarr/multi-docker/README.md

 `hostname`:
 Unlike a regular `docker-compose.yml` file, here we are explicitly defining the name by which other containers may access this container.
 Previously, this was implicit in the definition, _i.e. if you had a block called 'client', the container would be named 'client'_, however now we must explicitly name the containers by using `hostname`.
 For example, the `server` block has a `hostname` of `api`.
 This container would __not__ be named `server`, but would __instead__ be named `api`.

+`mem_limit`:
+EBS doesn't like it if there are no memory limits for deployed containers, so we use the `mem_limit` option here.
+In general, you should do some reasearch based on the kind of image you are building to get an idea of how much memory it will need.
+However, we have just given 128MB to each container because this is just for practice.
+This is by no means ideal.

 ## Production Setup
 We're changing things around for the production and no longer using our own postgres or redis containers as our databases.
 Instead, we'll use Managed Data Service Providers: _AWS ElastiCache and AWS Relational Database Service (RDS)_.